microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ### Heterogeneous Execution for OpenVINO EP

-The heterogeneous Execution enables computing for inference on one network on several devices.
-Purposes to execute networks in heterogeneous mode
+The heterogeneous execution enables computing for inference on one network on several devices.
+Purposes to execute networks in heterogeneous mode:

-To utilize accelerators power and calculate heaviest parts of network on accelerator and execute not supported layers on fallback devices like CPU
-To utilize all available hardware more efficiently during one inference
+* To utilize accelerators power and calculate heaviest parts of network on accelerator and execute not supported layers on fallback devices like CPU to utilize all available hardware more efficiently during one inference.

 For more information on Heterogeneous plugin of OpenVINO, please refer to the [Intel OpenVINO Heterogeneous Plugin](https://docs.openvino.ai/latest/openvino_docs_OV_UG_Hetero_execution.html).